 The attached flier provides more information about the event and instructions on how to apply online through our website.

-The application must be completed online by 11:59 pm on Saturday, October 21st, 2017.
+The application must be completed online by 11:59 pm on Saturday, March 17th, 2018.

 The Stafford County NAACP Youth Council is holding a College and Career Fair on Saturday, March 17th from 10:00 am to 3:00 pm.
 This is a free event, and will be held at the Family Life Center in Fredericksburg.
 Please see below and see your school counselor for more info.